The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Bankruptcy is often used as a last resort because it comes with risks and downsides.
+Bankruptcy is often a last resort because it comes with risks and downsides.
 To help minimize the risks, laws are in place to protect you while also providing creditors with a portion of debt repayment.

 When you file for bankruptcy, you don’t have to give up everything you own.
 Bankruptcy is a process designed to help people and businesses get a fresh start.
 Nevertheless, all assets will be measured and evaluated and may be used to repay part of the outstanding debt.

 All nonexempt assets may be used to repay your creditors in a Chapter 7 bankruptcy.
 These include:

 - Any other items of value, like artwork or jewelry